banyansecurity/gre-go-windows/README.md

 # gre-go

-A simple Go implementation of the GRE protocol.
+A prototype that implements a simple GRE tunnel (RFC 2784) in Go using the Wintun library.